KopiasCsaba/ccp_audio_system_manual/for_technicians/notes_on_the_console.md

 Especially have them muted before you unplug/plug it in into something.

-## Playing background music

-There is an extra 3.5mm trs jack lead dangling around the projection machine, you might connect some device to it to play back music.

-You might also play back music from the streaming pc.

-* If **{Mute Groups/AUX / PC}** is red, then press it to unmute.
-* Press **{LAYERS/AUX}** to select the aux layer.
-* Adjust the volume of the appropriate input.
-  * Check the LED indicators below the SELECT buttons to see which channels got input signals.
-* You might also want to adjust the AUX group fader, on the right side of the mixer.
-  * e.g. if it's on -60 then you'll hear nothing no matter how much you have on the left.

-<div style="page-break-after: always;"></div>

 # Connecting with applications

 It is possible to connect to the console remotely with an application, and basically do everything you might while